TZer0/tzer0.github.io/warframe.md

 `fire rate` is literally just the fire rate, nothing special.

 `crit factor` is a combination of critical chance and critical damage.
-The formula is `1 + (critical_chance/100) * (critical_damage_multiplier - 1)`, so if you have a crit chance of 250% and multiplier of 4.5x, this number is `1 + (250/100) * (4.5 - 1) = 9.75` This means that on average each shot will deal 9.75x damage due to crits.
-In the example above, half the hits will deal 8x damage and the other half will deal 11.5.
+The formula is `1 + (critical_chance/100) * (critical_damage_multiplier - 1)`, so if you have a crit chance of 250% and multiplier of 4.5x, this number is `1 + (250/100) * (4.5 - 1) = 9.75` This means that on average each shot will deal 9.75x damage due to crits - half the hits will deal 8x damage and the other half will deal 11.5.

 `multi-shot` is literally just the multi-shot number as seen in the stats.